Pennsieve/processor-pre-external-files/README.md

 # External Files Pre-Processor

 Retrieves one or more external files via HTTP and places it in the input directory.
+The external files must be specified by a file called `config.json` in the config directory.
+We assume this file has been created by the workflow manager or a previous processor.

 To build: